Eye color: Brown

 Almost all mammals have brown or darkly-pigmented irises.
 In humans, brown is by far the most common eye color, with approximately 79% of people in the world having it.
 Brown eyes result from a relatively high concentration of melanin in the stroma of the iris, which causes light of both shorter and longer wavelengths to be absorbed.

-Dark brown eyes are dominant in humans.
 In many parts of the world, it is nearly the only iris color present.
-Brown eyes are common in Europe, East Asia, Southeast Asia, Central Asia, South Asia, West Asia, Oceania, Africa and the Americas.

-Light or medium-pigmented brown eyes can also be commonly found in South Europe, among the Americas, and parts of Central Asia, West Asia and South Asia.
+Brown eyes are common in Europe, East Asia, Southeast Asia, Central Asia, South Asia, West Asia, Oceania, West Africa and the Americas.
+Dark-pigmented brown eyes are the most common variant of brown eyes due to it being found in various parts of the world such as the Americas, Africa, West Asia, South Asia, East Asia, Southeast Asia, Central Asia, Oceania, and Europe.
+Light or medium-pigmented brown eyes can also be commonly found in Europe, among the Americas, and parts of Central Asia, West Asia, South Asia, and East Africa.
+Light brown eyes bordering amber and hazel coloration are more common in Europe, but can also be observed in East Asia, Southeast Asia, North Africa and East Africa.